branzyy/Studypal/README.md

-This project is to help university students to be organized and manage thei time well.
+This project is to help university students to be organized and manage their time well.